PabloFLPs/rest-crud-api-database/README.md

 `yarn add pg`: adding postgres config;
 `yarn add sequelize`: adding sequelize.

-**Remember to add your own credentials to the database config file!**
+**Remember to add your own database credentials to the database config file!**
+Use the dotenv library with the .env file structured as below.

 ## Tutorial:
 - Adding express dependencies: